 Faculty Biography | Cynthia Reyes

-Dr. Reyes takes up the role of identity in language and literacy, and in pedagogy in her scholarly work and in her teaching.
-She believes it is important for researchers and teachers to consider the array of social and cultural identities that inform their participants’ and students’ literate practices.
-Her research interests include identity, literacy, diversity, and foundations.
-Her work has been published in such journals as the Research in the Teaching of English, Educational Foundations, The Reading Teacher, and Teacher Education & Practice.
+I take up the role of identity in language and literacy, and in my scholarly work and teaching.
+I believe it is important for researchers and teachers to consider the multitude of social and cultural identities that inform their participants’ and students’ literate practices.
+By understanding our students and their lived experiences, teachers can improve their pedagogy.
+My research interests and advocacy work focus on the intersections of identity, young adolescent literacy, instruction and English language learners, social justice, language policy, and foundations.
+My work has been published in the Research in the Teaching of English, Educational Foundations, The Reading Teacher, and the Middle Grades Review.

 Areas of Expertise:

-Diversity, Access, and Equity; English Language Learners; Immigrant and Refugee Populations; Literacy and Numeracy; Media Literacy; Multiculturalism; Reading Education and Literacy; Research Methods; Teacher Education
+Diversity, Access, and Equity; Educational Policy; English Language Learners; Immigrant and Refugee Populations; Media Literacy; Multiculturalism; Race and Racism; Reading Education and Literacy; Research Methods; Social Justice; Teacher Education

 - Literacy Education and Multicultural Education: I am interested in literacy as a sociocultural practice, and the connection between identity and literacy.
 My teaching and writing also focus on issues of diversity and multicultural education.
 My current research interest involves work with English language learners and preservice educators on the topic of digital technology, and the use of digital story to enhance reflection and writing.

-- Reyes, C. & Bishop, P. (In press) The hazards of engaging identity in a pre-service middle level classroom.
-In Patrick Kenlink (Ed.)
+- Reyes, C. & Bishop, P. (2014) The hazards of engaging identity in a pre-service middle level classroom.
+In Patrick Jenlink (Ed.)
 Teacher Identity and the Struggle for Recognition.
+Rowman & Littlefield Publishers.

 - Reyes, C. (2010) Locating an authorial voice: Engaging a school reform debate through the roles of a mother, teacher, community member, and university professor.
 In Malu, K. (Ed.)
 Voices from the middle: Narrative inquiry by, for, and about the middle level community.
+The Handbook of Research in the Middle Level Education.
 Information Age Publishing, pps.
 339-358.

 - Reyes, C. (2009).
 El Libro de Recuerdos (Book of Memories): A Latina Student's Exploration of Self and Religion in Public School.
 Research in the Teaching of English, 43(3), 263-285.